1. Education

 Slender build; long hind legs

-About Ornitholestes:
+About Ornitholestes

-Discovered in 1903, Ornitholestes was given its name (Greek for "bird robber") before paleontologists had grappled with the evolutionary origin of birds.
-It's certainly possible that this slender theropod preyed on the proto-birds of the late Jurassic period (such as Archaeopteryx), but since birds didn't really come into their own until the late Cretaceous, it's more likely that Ornitholestes feasted on small lizards and the carrion left over by larger carnivores.
+Discovered in 1903, Ornitholestes was given its name (Greek for "bird robber") by the famous naturalist Henry F. Osborn before paleontologists had grappled with the evolutionary origin of birds.
+It's certainly possible that this slender theropod preyed on the proto-birds of the late Jurassic period, but since birds didn't really come into their own until the late Cretaceous, it's more likely that Ornitholestes feasted on small lizards and the carrion left over by larger carnivores.
+Whatever the case, there's not much fossil evidence to support either supposition: unlike the situation with its close cousins Coelophysis and Compsognathus, remains of Ornitholestes are few and far between, necessitating a large amount of guesswork.